Tesofensine

-Tesofensine (NS2330) is a serotonin–noradrenaline–dopamine reuptake inhibitor from the phenyltropane family of drugs, which is being developed for the treatment of obesity.
+Tesofensine (NS2330) is a serotonin–norepinephrine–dopamine reuptake inhibitor from the phenyltropane family of drugs, which is being developed for the treatment of obesity.
 Tesofensine was originally developed by a Danish biotechnology company, NeuroSearch, who transferred the rights to Saniona in 2014.

 As of 2019, tesofensine has been discontinued for the treatment of Alzheimer's and Parkinson's disease but is in phase III clinical trial for obesity.

 History

 Tesofensine was originally investigated for the treatment of Alzheimer's disease and Parkinson's disease, and was subsequently dropped from development for these applications after early trial results showed limited efficacy for treatment of these diseases.
 However, weight loss was consistently reported as an adverse event in the original studies, especially in overweight or obese patients.
 Therefore, it was decided to pursue development of tesofensine for the treatment of obesity.

 Tesofensine primarily acts as an appetite suppressant, but possibly also acts by increasing resting energy expenditure.
+A recent study showed that tesofensine modulates neuronal activity of the lateral hypothalamus, silencing GABAergic neurons, a brain region involved in feeding.
 Phase II clinical trials for the treatment of obesity have been successfully completed.